MOSAIC Rules Are Here: How FBOs Can Cash In on the Training Revolution

 Industry analysts expect a significant portion of new sport pilot students to be medically-exempt pilots returning to aviation.

-3. Slash Training Costs and Advertise Aggressively
+3. Slash Training Costs and Market Strategically

 • "Get Your Pilot License in Half the Time"